psychological-insights-on-habits

 Understanding Addiction

-Addiction is often characterized by compulsive engagement in rewarding stimuli, despite adverse consequences.
-It can manifest in various forms, including substance abuse, gambling, and even technology use.
-To grasp the intricacies of addiction, it is essential to consider both biological and environmental factors.
+Addiction is often characterized by compulsive engagement in rewarding stimuli despite adverse consequences.
+It can manifest in various forms, including substance abuse (alcohol, opioids, stimulants), behavioral addictions (gambling, gaming, internet use), and even process addictions like compulsive eating or shopping.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) categorizes addiction as a chronic relapsing disorder involving brain circuitry for reward, motivation, and memory.
+To grasp its intricacies, it is essential to consider both biological and environmental factors.

 The Brain and Addiction

-- These changes can result in cravings and withdrawal symptoms when the substance is not available.
+- These changes result in cravings and withdrawal symptoms when the substance or behavior is unavailable.
+Withdrawal involves dysregulation of stress systems, leading to anxiety, irritability, and physical discomfort that drive continued use.

 Factors Contributing to Addiction